Who is invited to Pagan Pride Day?

 Pagan Pride Day is open to the general public, whether Pagan or non-Pagan.
 The purpose of our event is to encourage tolerance through education and information.
 The best way to do this is by our own example, demonstrating what are our beliefs truly are to those who come to learn about Paganism.

 Frederick Pagan Pride is rain or shine!
 In the event of inclement weather, please bring ponchos/umbrellas or whatever you need to stay dry.
 Sunny skies mean a mix of open and shaded locations, so sunscreen is always a good idea, possibly bug repellent as well.
 Check the forecast beforehand and plan accordingly.

 Motorized wheelchairs and other forms of mobility assistance should not have many issues navigating the site.
 PPD will be held on the grounds of the The Unitarian Universalist Congregation of Frederick.
-All indoor locations are wheelchair accessible and outdoor locations are very close the church.
 There is one hill leading down to a presentation area that is smooth but somewhat steep.
 Volunteers will be available to assist with transport if necessary.

 Yes, our rituals are open to all those attending the event including children as long as they can behave in a respectful and mature manner.